SimplyStaking/panic/.github/ISSUE_TEMPLATE/Technical story.md

 ---
 name: Development task for a technical story
-about: Create a proposal to request a technical feature/improvement
+about: Create a a task for the development team which releates to a purely technical feature/improvement.

 ---